A Cutting-Edge Solution

 Many in-building facilities can play this role so long they are empowered to connect the callers’ equipment that commits the 911 call.
 Preferably, it has power backup to support both online and offline fetching emergency indoor spatial data of the incident, prioritizing locating the distressed caller’s whereabouts inside.

-There is reasonable ground to believe that providing an emergency facility for 911 caller location is fundamentally a building safety issue because it protects occupants’ safety and general welfare.
+There is reasonable ground to believe that providing an emergency facility for 911 caller locations is fundamentally a building safety issue because it protects occupants’ safety and general welfare.

 Therefore, the dispatchable location extends to the regime of the building regulations.